-June is the beginning of the summer and all the lightness that the warmer weather can bring.
+August is upon us and all the lightness that the summer can bring is in full force.
 In celebration of the season I thought it would be great for us to add fun into our daily practice.
 Three of the best ways I know how to have fun are through laughter, music and dance.

 Laughter has so many benefits!
 Not only do we feel happy when we genuinely laugh, but it can help us heal and it helps us connect to one another without speaking.

 Have you ever been with a group of people and someone starts laughing and you can’t help but also laugh even if you don’t know what is funny?

 We often hear he expression “Laughter is the best medicine.”
 Here are some health benefits: (from the Mayo Clinic):